 What does pomelo taste like?

-Pomelo has a sweet and sour taste much like a grapefruit without the bitter aspect.
+Pomelo has a sweet and sour taste much like a grapefruit without the bitter aspect, like a sweet orange.
 They have a floral aroma.
 They tend to be less juicy than some of their citrusy counterparts.

 Crazily enough, all other citrus is based on creating hybrids between these three and then hybrids of those things.